This is my ultimate favorite way to use up my sourdough discard.

 When I started making fresh pasta, I rolled my dough and shaped my pasta by hand, but this took forever and I couldn’t get the sheets thin enough.
 I found using a pasta machine was the best and easiest way to achieve the thin silky threads that I wanted.

 I use a combination of fine-milled 00 flour, and semola for this recipe.
-Although, I’ve seen many recipes online use all-purpose, I’ve never tried this myself but I’ve heard it works well.
+Although, I’ve seen many recipes online use all-purpose, I never tried this myself, but I’ve heard it works well.
 I tried making this recipe with Einkorn flour once, but my pasta didn’t develop enough strength and ended up breaking up during cooking.
 I’ve seen others use fresh-milled flour, and I’d like to try this as well.
-At the end of the day, pasta simply means paste in Italian, and any type of flour that can make a “paste” and become extensible can be used, so feel free to experiment!
+At the end of the day, pasta simply means paste in Italian, and any type of flour that can make a “paste” and become extensible can be used, so feel free to experiment, although you may need to adjust your ingredients if you choose to use another type of grain or flour.

 Now onto the recipe!